Secrets Without .env Files

 Your app reads fd 3 once at startup, parses the JSON, and the pipe is closed.
 The secrets exist only in process memory — never written to disk on the server, never in environment variables, never visible in /proc/<pid>/environ or ps auxe.

 The Tako SDK handles this automatically.
-In JavaScript, tako typegen emits a project-local tako.gen.ts that exports a typed secrets bag.
-Your app imports what it needs:
+In JavaScript, tako generate emits a project-local tako.d.ts that types the tako.secrets bag from tako.sh:

 The SDK wraps secrets in a Proxy that redacts on toString() and toJSON() — so accidental logging never leaks values.
 In Go, it’s the same idea with thread-safe accessors.

-Run tako typegen and Tako reads your encrypted secrets file to generate type definitions — without decrypting the values (remember, names are plaintext).
+Run tako generate and Tako reads your encrypted secrets file to generate type definitions — without decrypting the values (remember, names are plaintext).

 readonly DATABASE_URL: string;